Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

       * The separate `buildtools-python` modules provide the Python-based tools.

   * Otherwise just version updates of the packages used in 22.08.

+  * Note that we first tried with SCons 4.5.1 but that version was too new for some other packages.
+Serf in syslibs, e.g., failed.